-A county, city, local area formation commission, council of government, municipal planning organization, regional transportation planning agency, groundwater sustainability agency, or special district with land use or transportation planning authority, and California Native American tribe may provide copies of letters from collaborating stakeholders demonstrating the stakeholder's specific role in the development or implementation of the Agricultural Land Conservation Planning project.
+A county, city, local area formation commission, council of government, municipal planning organization, regional transportation planning agency, groundwater sustainability agency, or special district with land use or transportation planning authority, and federally recognized California Native American tribe or a nonfederally recognized California Native American tribe that is on the contact list maintained by the Native American Heritage Commission may provide copies of letters from collaborating stakeholders demonstrating the stakeholder's specific role in the development or implementation of the Agricultural Land Conservation Planning project.

-Other applicants must provide a letter or resolution from at least one of those entities that they will enter into a memorandum of understanding for the project that details their role in the project and their consideration to adopt the plan.
+Other applicants must provide a letter or resolution from at least one of those entities that they will enter into a memorandum of understanding for the project that details their role in the project and their considdration to adopt the plan.